Stan Lee dies at 95: Praise pours in for Marvel's biggest icon

-As news of his passing spread, those who have worked with Lee or been inspired by his work took to Twitter to honor an icon who for decades has been either one of Marvel's driving creative forces, or public figurehead across films and conventions.
+As news of his passing spread, those who have worked with Lee or been inspired by his work took to Twitter to honor someone who for decades has been either one of Marvel's driving creative forces, or a public figurehead across films and conventions.

-Others took a moment to recognize Lee for his characteristics many respected most, his ability to focus on the heroes within us all, regardless of who we are or where we came from.
+Others took a moment to recognize Lee for his ability to focus on the heroes within us all, regardless of who we are or where we came from.

 Discuss: Stan Lee dies at 95: Praise pours in for Marvel's biggest icon